orchetect/SettingsAccess/README.md

 Also, due to how SwiftUI `Button` works, it is impossible to attach a simultaneous gesture to attempt to detect a button press.

 **SettingsAccess** uses a custom `Button` style which, when applied directly to `SettingsLink`, allows us to capture the `Button` press action and export a wrapper method as an environment method called `openSettings` that we can use.

+The same button style is usable on `SettingsLink` directly in order to run code before and/or after the `Settings` scene is opened.

 More info and a deep-dive can be found in [this reddit post](https://www.reddit.com/r/SwiftUI/comments/16ibgy3/settingslink_on_macos_14_why_it_sucks_and_how_i/).